kotzgroup/uniclean/README.md

 If no files are listed, the stdin is transformed and printed to stdout.
 Otherwise, each file is transformed and written back to the same file; if no changes were needed, the file is not touched.

+## TODO

+* needs an ‘encoding’ switch, to allow user to pick an encoding other than utf-8; see the [list](https://docs.python.org/3/library/codecs.html#standard-encodings) of encodings supported by Python.

 ## References:
  * [https://docs.python.org/3/howto/unicode.html]()